There was no PDP-8/V made by Digital. So I am making one myself, Out Of Electron Valves.

 When all the boards are done, it will run slower than 28k cps as there will be more circuitry for the bits to work their way through (27 levels of logic for the full processor as opposed to 10 for just the sequencer board).
 So that implies the processor will come in somewhere around 10k cps, though I wouldn't be surprised at 5k cps cuz of longer circuit traces.

-There are going to be a total of five tubulated boards, the sequencer (completed), the MA register (on order), the PC register, the AC/Link register, and the ALU.
+There are going to be a total of five tubulated boards, the sequencer (completed), the MA register (completed), the PC register, the AC/Link register, and the ALU (next up).
 There are also the backplane board and transistorized front panel board as shown below.

-Here is a video of it running slowly (~5 cps) to see the lights blinking.
+Here is a video of just the sequencer and front panel running slowly (~5 cps) to see the lights blinking.
 The laptop is showing the RasPI output displaying the states.
 The FETCH-DEFER-EXEC-INTAK LEDs are stepping through the various states as the RasPI clocks the processor and sends it random opcodes.
 The top three bits of the instruction are shown in the IR LEDs.
 The RasPI checks the GPIO pins at the end of each cycle to make sure they are what they should be, as the RasPI knows what state the processor should be in for every cycle.

 sequencer board - 80 tubes - the crystal rectifiers are on the back